THE GREAT HOUSES OF NAISSUS

 As part of this pact, Tarmo embraced the Faith of Orion.
 It was a decision that shocked many of his people, for the marsh-folk had kept their flame-worship since time immemorial.
 Yet Tarmo did not renounce the old ways; he sought to weave them into something new.
 He argued that there was no contradiction between the sacred fire of the marshes and the divine light of Orion… that flame could serve both tradition and truth.

 His reforms were slow to bear fruit.
-Many in Night Harbour called his conversion heresy, others treachery.
+Many in Night Harbor called his conversion heresy, others treachery.
 Still, he refused to bend.
 He established shrines where fire and scripture stood side by side, taught the young that reverence need not be divided, and insisted that faith was strongest when it could hold two truths at once.

 Tarmo’s death remains shrouded in smoke and speculation.
 He perished in a great fire that consumed the old council-hall at Velmari.
 Though the official accounts speak of an accident, whispers have endured for centuries… that the blaze was set by traditionalists who saw in Tarmo’s vision not unity but betrayal.